 Features Related to Administration by a Single, Independent Statewide Administrator

-Annual funding of the MTA (Independent Statewide) will also be contingent on Commission approval of a Tier II ABAL submitted by the MTA (Independent Statewide Administrator).
+Annual funding of the MTA (Independent Statewide) will also be contingent on Commission approval of a Tier II Annual Budget Advice Letter (ABAL) submitted by the MTA (Independent Statewide).
 The ABAL submitted by the MTA (Independent Statewide) will contain a report and recommendation to the Commission by the MTAB.
 As with other statewide programs, the budget for the MTA (Independent Statewide) would be shared among the four IOUs proportionally according to their load shares.
-For individual MTIs, the MTA (Independent Statewide) would be required to submit an ABAL (as outlined in the consensus stage-gate proposal) to seek Commission authorization to expand the MTI to Stage 3 (Strategy Development).
+For individual MTIs, the MTA (Independent Statewide) would be required to submit Advice Letters (as outlined in the consensus stage-gate proposal in Section 3) to seek Commission authorization to expand MTIs.

 While much of the day-to-day work and even longer-term strategic planning related to MTIs will be done by the MTA (Independent Statewide), the MTA (Independent Statewide)’s work will be overseen by a stakeholder MTAB, as assisted by MTI-specific IRCs when needed.
 (These entities are described in Section 4 above.)
-With an Independent Statewide Administrator, the Rolling Portfolio PAs would be encouraged to be MTAB members, as their input on resource planning, coordination and integration with the Rolling Portfolios, as well as market opportunities for MT, would be invaluable.
+With a Single, Independent Statewide Administrator, the Rolling Portfolio PAs would be encouraged to be MTAB members, as their input on resource planning, coordination and integration with the Rolling Portfolios, as well as market opportunities for MT, would be invaluable.
 Likewise, the Rolling Portfolio PAs could participate on the IRCs.

 A key advantage of this structure is that it facilitates independent administration of MTIs, with strategic direction and oversight from stakeholders with MT expertise through the MTAB and IRCs, while the Commission retains ultimate decision-making authority over the use of ratepayer funds.